top of page

 No charge for medical medicaid records

-Enhanced penalties relating to injury or deathn of police K-9
+Enhanced penalties relating to injury or death of police K-9

-Prohibits agents from using public safety work related driving record
+Prohibits agents using public safety work related driving record

 Income tax exemption for first responders